-We are proud to position sustainable and ethical practices at the heart of our business and endeavor to conduct our business to the highest ethical standards
+We are proud to position sustainable and ethical practices at the heart of our business and endeavor to conduct our business to the highest ethical standards.

-Sustainability is at the heart of the way we do business.
 We believe our own actions and those of our suppliers are linked to how we measure our success.
 At all times we encourage: